Vehicle registration plates of Spain: Current system

 This format, introduced on 18 September 2000, is used nationwide, so there is no way of knowing where the vehicle was registered.
 The "counter" gives a rough idea of when the vehicle was registered, but is less reliable for determining its age, as imported second-hand vehicles are registered in the same way as new models.

-In August 2022 the three-letter counter reached the L-series, which began with MBB.
+In 2025 the three-letter counter reached the end of the M-series, and began the N-series, starting NBB.
 At the current rate of approximately five series per decade, the system will be exhausted around 2040.

 The plates themselves are white with black characters, front and back, with a blue strip on the left containing the 12 stars of the flag of Europe and the country identifier E (for España).
 This strip is compulsory.
 The plates are usually rectangular and wide in shape, but there are also square-like plates for motorcycles, while some cars have a narrow plate inset (such as at the back of the SEAT 600).